datacenter/cilium-dc-design/index.md

   * Cilium selects service backends randomly and ensures that the traffic remains sticky to the backend.
 However, this method can cause issues if a node fails or if there is a change in the ECMP Next Hops.
 This can result into traffic being sent to a different Kubernetes node, which lacks context on which backend is currently serving the connection.
 This can lead to unexpected disruptions on connection-oriented protocols like TCP, as client connections are being reset by the newly selected backends.
   * May not fully optimize network throughput in scenarios with complex traffic patterns

-### Advanced Design with Maglev for ECMP Flow Consistency
+### Advanced Design with Maglev for ECMP Flow Consistency (Recommended)

+This design offers a more comprehensive solution, ideal for production environments.
+It incorporates advanced features and optimizations that are recommended for leveraging the full potential of Cilium in a stable and scalable manner.
+While it may require more initial setup and configuration, this design ensures robust performance and resilience, making it well-suited for enterprise-level deployments.

 * Objectives:
   * Maximize network performance and ensure consistent flow distribution in ECMP scenarios with [Maglev](docs/fabric_agnostic_features/#maglev).